Monday - Friday 9am - 5pm

 Price Match Our price match

-Children will likely have their own ideas about what colour they would like their bedroom; therefore, your easiest bet is to go with their favourite colour.
+Kids will likely have their own bedroom colour ideas; therefore, your easiest bet is to go with their favourite colour.
 However, this could change constantly.
 Some of the best colours for a child’s bedroom include blue as it is calming, yellow as it aids concentration and green as it reflects nature.

 Baby blue works well in a number of kids bedrooms, especially nurseries or toddler bedrooms but also in older children’s rooms as blue is particularly soothing, especially in pastel shades.
 Great alternatives to baby blue include pale grey or duck egg blue to keep that cool feeling.